fsoubelet/xibs/docs/quickstart.rst

 .. hint::

    Please note that while tracking is not necessary to calculate IBS effects (see the Analytical section below), it is necessary to provide an `xpart.Particles` object from which to get required properties.
-   The object does not necessarily need to represent a full generated and matched distribution, see the :doc:`FAQ <faq>` for details.
+   The object does not necessarily need to represent a full generated and matched distribution, see the :doc:`FAQ <faq/index>` for details.

 Initializing then requires the following steps: